Phips92/Adavanced_Data_Analysis_Project/README.md

 - LDA fails to provide meaningful improvements in performance when trained on synthetic data.
 - LSA slightly improves performance, especially when combined with TF-IDF and trained on real data.

+- For more details take a look at Results.md
 ---

 ## Contribution